-However, with the amendment of Finance Act 2016, from AY 2017-18 (FY 2016-17) this process is going to change.
-Income Tax belated returns should now be filed before the end of the relevant Assessment Year only.
+With the amendment of Finance Act 2016, from AY 2017-18 (FY 2016-17) Income Tax belated returns should now be filed before the end of the relevant Assessment Year only.

 Another important point to note is that from the Assessment Year 2018-19, the time limit for filing a revised return rectifying any omission, error etc., made in the original tax return has also been reduced and such revision has to be done on or before the end of the relevant AY.